Skip to content

 state of state machine where property write can be executed

-if True, every write is stored in database and property value persists ``Thing`` instance destruction and creation.
+if `True`, every write is stored in a database and the property value persists `Thing` instance destruction and

-The loaded value from database is written into the property at ``Thing.__post_init__``.
+recreation.
+The loaded value from database is written into the property at `Thing.__post_init__`.

-set ``Thing.use_default_db`` to True, to avoid setting up a database or supply a ``db_config_file``.
+set `Thing.use_default_db` to `True`, to set up a default SQLite database or supply a `db_config_file`.

-Further writes are not written to database. if ``db_persist`` is True, this value is ignored.
+Further writes are not written to database.
+Use this to load predetermined configuration which may change at

 db_commit: bool,